OpenMW/openmw/docs/source/manuals/openmw-cs/tables-characters.rst

 Topic
     A keyword in the dialogue window that leads to further dialogue text, similar to wiki links.
 These are the foundation to create dialogues from.
-    Entires can be freely added, edited, or removed.
+    Entries can be freely added, edited, or removed.

 Voice
     Voice entries are specific in-game events used to play a sound.
 Hardcoded.